Skip to content

 First-time setup

-Run zsh setup.zsh to create this directory structure with helpful template files.
-You can also copy from samples/user-config/.
+Run zsh setup.zsh from the framework repo to create this structure with template files, or copy from samples/user-config/.
+Set ZSHAND_CONFIG_DIR (e.g. in ~/.zshenv) to use a different path.

 πŸ“Š Load OrderΒΆ